databrickslabs/mosaic/docs/source/api/rasterio-gdal-udfs.rst

     from io import BytesIO
     from pyspark.sql.functions import udf

-    def plot_raster(tile):
+    def plot_raster(raster):
         fig, ax = pyplot.subplots(1, figsize=(12, 12))

-        with MemoryFile(BytesIO(tile)) as memfile:
+        with MemoryFile(BytesIO(raster)) as memfile:
             with memfile.open() as src:
                 show(src, ax=ax)
                 pyplot.show()

 Finally we will apply the function to the DataFrame collected results.
-Note that in order to plot the tile we need to collect the results to the driver.
+Note that in order to plot the raster we need to collect the results to the driver.
 Please apply reasonable filters to the DataFrame before collecting the results.

 .. code-block:: python

-    plot_raster(df.select("tile").limit(1).collect()[0]["tile"]["tile"])
+    plot_raster(df.select("tile").limit(1).collect()[0]["tile"]["raster"])

 .. figure:: ../images/rasterio/plot_raster.png
    :figclass: doc-figure

    Fig 1.
-Plot tile using Rasterio Python API
+Plot raster using Rasterio Python API

 UDF example for computing band statistics
 #############################################

-In this example we will show how to compute band statistics for a tile file.
+In this example we will show how to compute band statistics for a raster file.

-Firstly we will create a spark DataFrame from a directory of tile files.
+Firstly we will create a spark DataFrame from a directory of raster files.

 .. code-block:: python

-    df = spark.read.format("gdal").load("dbfs:/path/to/tile/files").repartition(400)
+    df = spark.read.format("gdal").load("dbfs:/path/to/raster/files").repartition(400)
     df.show()
     +-----------------------------------------------------------+------------------------------+-----------+---------------------+-------+-------+-----------+----------------------+-------------+-------+---------------------------------------------------------------------------------------------------------------+
     |                                                      path |             modificationTime |    length |                uuid | ySize | xSize | bandCount |             metadata | subdatasets |  srid |                                                                                                          tile |